Innovacom

 Venture Round in 2023

-GreenWaves Technologies SAS is a fabless semiconductor company based in Grenoble, France, with additional offices in Korea, the United States, and China.
-Founded in 2014, the company specializes in developing ultra-low power application processors designed for the Internet of Things (IoT).
-Its key product, the GAP8 processor, enables extensive deployment of intelligent devices that capture, analyze, and classify data from various sources, including images and sounds.
-GreenWaves Technologies also offers advanced solutions for industrial applications, consumer devices, urban security, and enterprise needs.
-The company’s innovative approach utilizes low power wide area network (LPWAN) radio interfaces and orthogonal frequency division multiplexing (OFDM) technology, allowing for efficient wireless data transmission and enabling businesses to reduce installation and operational costs associated with battery-powered devices.
+GreenWaves Technologies SAS is a fabless semiconductor company headquartered in Grenoble, France, with additional offices in Korea, the United States, and China.
+Founded in 2014, the company specializes in developing ultra-low power application processors designed for the Internet of Things (IoT) and intelligent devices.
+Its flagship products include the GAP8 and GAP9 processors, which excel in multi-dimensional computing, artificial intelligence, and digital signal processing.
+These processors enable devices to efficiently capture, analyze, and act on diverse data sources, such as images, sounds, and vibrations.
+The solutions offered by GreenWaves Technologies are utilized across various sectors, including industrial applications, consumer devices, retail, urban security, and safety, significantly reducing installation and operational costs associated with battery-powered edge devices.

 Cailabs